 Example: Modern Meadow Lab-Grown Leather

-e) A fibre blend based on the listed ORGANIC, UPCYCLED, RECYCLED, EARTH-FRIENDLY materials with a maximum of 10% (virgin) synthetic fibres, but 25% (virgin) synthetic fibres each for socks, leggings and sportswear.
+e) A fiber blend based on the listed ORGANIC, UPCYCLED, RECYCLED, ECO materials with a maximum of 10% (virgin) synthetic fibers, but 25% (virgin) synthetic fibers each for socks, leggings and sportswear.

 Example: 30% Organic Cotton (GOTS certified), 30% Recycled Polyester, 30% ECONYL®, 10% Lycra

 f) An alternative material to replace conventional material for products for which industry has so far developed little environmental or ethical solutions.